apple/foundationdb/documentation/sphinx/source/configuration.rst

 Specifying datacenters
 ----------------------

 To use region configurations all processes in the cluster need to specify in which datacenter they are located.
-This can be done on the command line with either ``--locality_dcid`` or ``--datacenter_id``.
+This can be done on the command line with either ``--locality-dcid`` or ``--datacenter-id``.
 This datacenter identifier is case sensitive.

-Clients should also specify their datacenter with the database option ``datacenter_id``.
+Clients should also specify their datacenter with the database option ``datacenter-id``.
 If a client does not specify their datacenter, they will use latency estimates to balance traffic between the two regions.
 This will result in about 5% of requests being served by the remote regions, so reads will suffer from high tail latencies.

 Changing the region configuration
 ---------------------------------